 You have two choices for your heating needs – a furnace or heat pump.

 Furnaces have a blower that gathers, heats, and redistributes air throughout your home.
-A furnace system uses less fuel and energy than other heating systems in colder temperatures, which saves you money.
+A furnace system uses less fuel and energy than other heating systems in colder temperatures.
+This means our Coachella Valley heater installation team can help you save money.
 Common furnace types include:

 - Uses natural gas